davidyanez/davidyanez.github.io/_posts/2017-10-16-propulse_project.markdown

 project-date: 2017
 client: Stradigi / Propulse Analytics
 category: portefolio
-description: Propulse Analytics offers a recommendation engine for e-commerce retailers.

 ---

-It uses Artificial intelligence to analyse product's images and customer purchases history in order to determine what the shopper is looking for, and what other products they might want to purchase.
+Propulse Analytics offers a recommendation engine for e-commerce retailers.
+It uses Machine learning to analyse product's images and customer purchases history in order to determine what the shopper is looking for and what other products they might want to purchase.

 My work in this project is to design and develop the backend service and the recommendation engine that powers this application.